OWASP/wstg/document/2-Introduction/README.md

 Reporting the root cause of the issue can help pinpoint what needs to be fixed.
 In the case of white-box testing, for example, the software security root cause of the vulnerability will be the offending source code.

 Once issues are reported, it is also important to provide guidance to the software developer on how to re-test and find the vulnerability.
 This might involve using a white-box testing technique (e.g., security code review with a static code analyzer) to find if the code is vulnerable.
-If a vulnerability can be found via a black-box penetration test, the test report also needs to provide information on how to validate the exposure of the vulnerability to the front end (e.g., client).
+If a vulnerability can be found via a black-box penetration test, the test report also needs to provide information on how to validate the exposure of the vulnerability to the frontend (e.g., client).

 The information about how to fix the vulnerability should be detailed enough for a developer to implement a fix.
 It should provide secure coding examples, configuration changes, and provide adequate references.